kookkui/SoloRPGs/Machine Gods of the Noxian Expanse/PCs/Gwynn.md

 ---
 Art: "![[MachineGods_Pink.webp]]"
-STR: 16
+STR: 15
 CONST: 15
-DEX: 16
+DEX: 13
-INT: 17
+INT: 14
-WIL: 16
+WIL: 12
-PRE: 9
+PRE: 11
-xp: 95
+xp: 0
 Level: 1
-aramax: 20
 axp:
 coins: 0
-skill1: Athlete
+skill1: Two-Handed Weapon Mastery
-skill1desc: You have +2 Mastery on all checks involving athleticism (swimming, running, retc.).
+skill1desc: Gain +1 Mastery to attack checks with two-handed weapons.
-skill2:
+skill2: Arcane Knowledge
-skill2desc:
+skill2desc: You have Advantage on INT checks when attempting to identify a magic item.
-skill3:
+skill3: Navigation
-skill3desc:
+skill3desc: Gain +2 Mastery to all checks related to finding your position and the desired path forward.
-skill4:
+skill4: Spellcraft
-skill4desc:
+skill4desc: Gain +2 Mastery when making a WIL check to cast a spell.
-skill5: Poison Resistance
+skill5: Lockpicking
-skill5desc: Gain +2 Mastery on checks against poison.
+skill5desc: Gain +2 Mastery to checks for opening locks.
-feat1:
+feat1: Relic Affinity
-feat1desc:
+feat1desc: Increase all spell checks by 2
 feat2:
 feat2desc:
 Weapon1: Battle Axe